Edit

 Limitations

-If you are using an Azure Machine Learning registry with network isolation, you won't be able to see the assets in Studio.
-You also won't be able to perform any operations on Azure Machine Learning registry or assets under it using Studio.
+If you are using an Azure Machine Learning registry with network isolation, you can view model assets in Azure Machine Learning studio.
+You won't be able to view other types of assets.
+You won't be able to perform any operations on Azure Machine Learning registry or assets under it using studio.
 Please use the Azure Machine Learning CLI or SDK instead.

 Scenario: workspace configuration is secure and Azure Machine Learning registry is public